 My name is Shirley, the gal behind Side of Hustle.

-TODAY: churning people out with MORE degrees.
+Today, we're churning people out with MORE degrees.
 Many are not working in their respective studies.
 Are degrees irrelevant?

 (1) people aren't staying as long (introduce: gig-economy),